 How does it work?

-The devices check daily in and report the pending updates to the Windows Update for Business Services (WUfB).
+The devices check in daily and report the pending updates to the Windows Update for Business Services (WUfB).
 This data is then processed and synced to Intune to show it in the Intune admin center.

 The workflow looks like this: Hardware vendors mark an update as necessary or recommended.
 WUfB-DS syncs this information with Intune, which then performs a check to see if the update applies to the devices in the field.
 If it does, the update gets approved automatically.
 The device will then install this update during its next Windows Update scan.